GLB to USDZ conversion

 self.stop()

-provides consistent file path management, ensuring that host paths are correctly mapped to container paths.
+4. File Management and Path OperationsThe set of helper functions in path_operations.py provides consistent file path management, ensuring that host paths are correctly mapped to container paths.
 These functions also help with operations such as changing file extensions, creating new file paths, and validating input/output directories.

 # path_operations.py